grgomrton/CarND-LaneLines-P1/README.md

 `edges = edges_from_shape U edges_from_color`

 ![Process of finding edges][edges]
-_The edges from shape information, the edges from color segmentation and the final edge image_
+_Edges from shape information, edges from color segmentation and the final edge image_

-A Hough-line detection is performed on the final image.
+A Hough-line detection is performed on the region where the road is most likely to appear.
 The output segments are categorized into left and right groups based on their angle:
 `left_segments = segment in segments : -90° < segment.angle < -20°`
 `right_segments = segment in segments : 90° > segment.angle > 20°`

-The segments are then converted into `XTheta` representations, which defines lines by their:
+These segments are converted into `XTheta` representations, which defines lines by their:
 - X-intercept: the point where the line intersects with the x-axis
 - Theta: the signed angle between the line and the x-axis
 - Weight (optional): the weight associated with the line